rubanour33-star/post-your-work-project/README.md

 You will be asked to choose:

-- City
+- The city to analyze (Chicago, New York City, or Washington)

-- Month
+- The month (or "all" to include all months)

-- Day
+- The day of week (or "all" to include all days)

 Then the program will display: